jberdeski/cse15l-lab-report5/debugResponse.md

 **Detail the symptom you're seeing.
 Be specific; include both what you're seeing and what you expected to see instead.
 Screenshots are great, copy-pasted terminal output is also great.
 Avoid saying “it doesn't work”.**

+I expected for my tests to run, I have two tests in ArrayTests.java but the output says only one runs and I'm not sure why.